A Different Way To Be Christian

 Lost in the midst of many emotional struggles over beliefs was a different way to be Christian than claiming that there was only one true way to be Christian.
 Certainly, the Gnostics had beliefs but their's were open to change and not final answers.
 Beliefs were open to debate, but more importantly faith was a seeking for truth, not declaring it blindly or arrogantly.
 More than claiming truth by some self- proclaimed authority, faith was open process of seeking always an honest and open relationship with God through Christ.
 The Gnostics saw Christ's message more as a spiritual journey.
 And even though Christianity was established differently from what they hoped, the discovery of their Gospels and writings have the power, not to totally change, but to elevate a different approach on how we are Christian.

 Gnostic Christianity emphasized one's experience and personal connection to Christ through what they called "gnosis."
-The experience of gnosis could range from what happened to Paul on the Damascus Road, to ones receiving enlightenment.
+The experience of gnosis could range from what happened to Paul on the Damascus Road -- to ones receiving enlightenment.
 Thankfully, the word "gnosis" wasn't given a precise meaning but obviously meant something more like insight or spiritual illumination rather than knowledge as just "fact" or a "set of beliefs."
 Those now known as Gnostics (not named that until later in history) were not a church but more what we might call a theological perspective.
 They did have a few leaders, both male and female, and had various and diverse theologies.
 They did have some unusual beliefs.
-Yet, because they didn't always agree with each other in their beliefs, but this did not present a crisis or make their faith false as the bishops claimed it did.
+They didn't always agree with each other in their beliefs, but this did not present a crisis or make their faith false as the bishops claimed it did.
 (You will not agree with everything or believe all they said as well; they might even say this makes you a better Christian!)

-Some leaders did write both Gospels and tracts that shared their Christian vision.
-Some of their Gospels contain the same sayings of the New Testament, but additional words and stories of Jesus stress the inward experience over belief.
+Some leaders did write both gospels and tracts that shared their Christian vision.
+Some of their gospels contain the same sayings of the New Testament, but additional words and stories of Jesus stress the inward experience over belief.
 Some Gnostic writings went so far as to criticize items of belief like the virgin birth and bodily resurrection.
 They raised the importance and value of Mary Magdalene and women.
 Christ's intent was more spiritual than doctrinaire or ecclesiastical.
 Christianity was more about seeking a relationship with Christ than "either you believe or you don't."
-But without a support system, not all believing alike, and having the Emperor Constantine choosing the Orthodox, primarily for his political reasons, the Gnostic approach to Christianity was easily suppressed.
+But as the Emperor Constantine stepped into Christianity for political reasons, the gnostic approach to Christianity was easily suppressed.
 Perhaps it is natural that we all might wish that everyone believes "as we do," or hope as Constantine that Christianity would be one voice.
 It is a fact that is what the early apostolic church wanted, but also clearly Constantine.

-In contrast to the Gnostics, the early Orthodox, or what Bart Ehrman calls the proto-orthodox, (orthodox means 'right' or 'correct'), believed their Church had the authority and wisdom to declare, even in written decree, what all Christians should believe.
+In contrast to the Gnostics, the early church, or what Bart Ehrman calls the Proto-Orthodox (orthodox means 'right' or 'correct'), believed their church had the authority and wisdom to declare, even in written decree, that all Christians should believe as they did.
 Constantine agreed with them.
 If Christians "believed" the same, Constantine said it would bring "harmony" to the church and Empire.
-Therefore the Bishops, and Constantine, who financed the event, met in a village named Nicaea.
+Therefore, the Bishops (and Constantine who financed the event) met in a village named Nicaea.
 The Nicene Creed became the official doctrine that was to define "Christianity."
 The vote was unanimous; well, that was because Constantine exiled those who dissented!
 (Read Constantine's Sword.)
-Constantine ordered "heretics" and "schismatics" to surrender their church's properties to what was beginning to be called the catholic, or universal church.
-Even though some have estimated nearly half of Christians were gnostic or heretical in their thinking, Orthodox Bishops (all male) and Constantine were able to tell the world exactly the correct interpretation of Christ and his intent.
+Constantine ordered "heretics" and "schismatics" to surrender their church's properties to what was beginning to be called the catholic or universal church.
+Even though some have estimated nearly half of Christians were gnostic or heretical in their thinking, Orthodox Bishops (all male) and Constantine were able to tell the world exactly what the correct interpretation of Christ was.
 Constantine, a crafty and warring politician, was able to declare "officially" that those who agreed with him and his Bishops were the true Christians.
 And, amazingly, understanding himself as the "vice regent of God," he and the Bishops were able to silence others like the Gnostics who saw the meaning and purpose of Christ differently.

 Reviving Gnosticism is not my mission.
 Please notice I use a small "g" rather than a capital "G," in my reference to "gnostic Christians," as my purpose is not to preach Gnosticism, but to build a base of Christians, who think and believe in a gnostic way of faith.
 In her very thorough book, What is Gnosticism?, Karen King, of Harvard University, shares how hard it is to define Gnosticism.
 She argues it was much more a dynamic movement within Christianity rather than a religion unto itself.
 Unfortunately, the Bishops and many in history depicted Gnosticism falsely, as believing another set of doctrines, as a secretive sect, and as not believing in the "real" world.
 What becomes important then is not "believing" their beliefs and myths but their way of faith.
-From their writings, however, we know they had a style of faith that could have made Christianity more a spiritual journey, less judgmental and exclusive, and much more positive as one relates to the world and Christ.
-Instead of condemning nonbelievers in Jesus to hell, the gnostic viewed Christianity as a way to experience the light and love of God for the good of oneself and others.
+From their writings, we know they had a style of faith that could have made Christianity more a spiritual journey, less judgmental and exclusive, and much more positive as one relates to the world and Christ.
+Instead of condemning nonbelievers in Jesus to hell, the Gnostics viewed Christianity as a way to experience the light and love of God for the good of oneself and others.

 Like many parts of the Bible, the Gnostic books are challenging reading.
 The best introduction would be The Gnostic Gospels, by Elaine Pagels, a Professor at Princeton University.
 She has written several outstanding books that the layperson can understand.
 Instead of "right belief" as she teaches in her wonderful best selling (2003) book, Beyond Belief, these Gnostic scriptures "preach" God is found primarily within oneself, not in the externals like doctrines, creeds, bishops, priests, and church proclamations.
-The Gospel of Thomas suggests the intent of Jesus was not a church, which had exclusive truths, but a spiritual relationship open to all.
+For example, the Gospel of Thomas suggests the intent of Jesus was not a church, which had exclusive truths, but a spiritual relationship open to all.
 The Gospel of Mary (ascribed to Mary Magdalene) shows total openness to women.
 (Read The Da Vinci Code!)
 The Gospels of Philip challenges some questionable doctrines.
 Not denying the validity of the New Testament writings, the authentic Gnostic scriptures lift up a different way to be Christian.
-It is more about relationship, than beliefs.
+It is more about relationship than beliefs.

 Traditional Christianity in time will be challenged to change some of its dictates with the discovery of the 52 Gnostics writings.
 The Nag Hammadi Library in English, edited by James M. Robinson, was first published in 1977, but it was not widely accessible to the general public until 1990 (a reason many have not heard of them).
 It includes all the Gnostic scriptures in English.
 These books found in Egypt in 1945, two years before the discovery of the The Dead Sea Scrolls, are far more important for Christianity.
 More than the Dead Sea Scrolls, which most likely were writings of the Jewish sect, the Essenes, the Gnostic Scriptures raise important challenges to traditional Christian belief.
-Three of these challenges relate to the Orthodox teachings on Theology, the Bible ,and the Church.
+Three of these challenges relate to the Orthodox teachings on Theology, the Bible, and the Church.

 Theologically, for example, can you honestly say you totally believe every article of the Apostles' Creed?
 This document, or tool for authority, was not written by the Twelve Disciples or Apostles, nor was it essential for the Gnostics.
 They were not obsessed with believing in hell, the virgin birth, or bodily resurrection.
 Most Gnostics did not believe such.
 The Orthodox, much like today's Fundamentalists, said you believe these doctrines or go to hell!
 The 52 Gnostic texts (actually 46 as some are duplicates) certainly vary in detail.
 Yet, they support those who question theological articles in both the Nicene and Apostles' Creeds, who also question that God's divinity was limited only to Christ, and those who ask whether "right belief" is the simple ticket to heaven.
 According to the Orthodox, the theological "truths" and "creeds" as established by the Bishops, should not be questioned.